 Martial and Pogba out of France squad with injuries

-PARIS (AP) — Manchester United players Paul Pogba and Anthony Martial as well as Arsenal striker Alexandre Lacazette were ruled out of France’s upcoming matches as a wave of injuries struck the World Cup winners.
+PARIS (AP) — An avalanche of injuries has struck World Cup champion France after four more players were ruled out on Monday.

-Pogba had a left thigh injury and Martial injured an adductor muscle.
-The French Football Federation later said Lacazette was unavailable.
+Manchester United players Paul Pogba and Anthony Martial as well as Arsenal striker Alexandre Lacazette and Manchester City defender Benjamin Mendy will miss the trip to the Netherlands in the UEFA Nations League and a home friendly against Uruguay.

-“This decision was taken following an exchange between doctor Franck Le Hall and his Arsenal counterparts,” the federation said.
+Borussia Moenchengladbach forward Alassane Plea replaced Lacazette and was expected to join his teammates at France’s training camp outside Paris by Monday evening.

-Borussia Monchengladbach forward Alassane Plea will replace Lacazette and was expected to join his teammates at France’s training camp outside Paris by Monday evening.
+Mendy was diagnosed with a left knee injury upon his arrival at Clairefontaine, and sent back to his club.
+He will be replaced by unrelated Lyon defender Ferland Mendy, who received his maiden callup.

-France travels to the Netherlands for a UEFA Nations League game on Friday, then hosts Uruguay at the Stade de France in a friendly four days later.
+France travels to Rotterdam on Friday then hosts Uruguay at the Stade de France four days later.

 France was already without Thomas Lemar and injured left back Lucas Hernandez.